Data- and Variance-dependent Regret Bounds for Online Tabular MDPs: Introduction

 In \Cref{sec:data_dependent_measures}, we begin by introducing new data-dependent complexity measures.
 Specifically, we introduce a second-order quantity $Q_\infty$, which captures how large the losses can fluctuate, as well as a path-length measure $V_1$, which quantifies how much the losses change over time.
 In addition, to quantify variance of MDPs in the stochastic regime, we introduce the occupancy-weighted variance $\V$ and the conditional occupancy-weighted variance~$\Varmax$ (see \cref{def:first-order_bound,def:second-order_bound,def:path-length_bound,def:total_variance,def:variance-to-go} for detailed definitions).

-In \cref{sec:global_optimization}, we develop global optimization-based algorithms that are adaptive to these complexity measures.
+In \cref{sec:global_optimization}, we first develop global optimization algorithms whose regret adapts to the data-dependent complexity measures introduced above.
 They achieve a regret upper bound of $\tilO(\sqrt{SA\min\set*{L^\star, HT - L^\star, Q_{\infty}, V_1}})$ in the adversarial regime, as well as a variance-aware gap-independent regret bound of $\tilO(\sqrt{SA\V T})$ and a variance-aware gap-dependent regret bound of $\polylog(T)$ in the stochastic regime\footnote{Precisely speaking, for both global optimization and policy optimization, whether we can attain a path-length bound or a variance-aware gap-dependent bound depends on how the loss prediction in OFTRL is chosen (see \Cref{tab:regret-summary_global,tab:regret-summary_policy}).}~(see \cref{thm:Occup_OPT,thm:Occup_OPT2}).
-To our knowledge, this is the first second-order and path-length bounds for online episodic tabular MDPs.
+To our knowledge, these are the first second-order and path-length bounds for online episodic tabular MDPs.
 Moreover, our gap-dependent bound in the stochastic regime improves over \citet{jin2021best} by adapting the variance and avoiding their additional dependence on ${1}/{\min_{s,a}\Delta(s,a)}$.
 The algorithms are based on optimistic follow-the-regularized-leader (OFTRL) over the set of all occupancy measures with a log-barrier regularizer and an adaptive learning rate.
 See \cref{tab:regret-summary_global} for a detailed comparison.

 In \cref{sec:policy_optimization}, we develop policy optimization-based algorithms, which achieve a regret upper bound of $\tilO(\sqrt{H^2 S A\min\{L^\star,HT-L^\star,Q_\infty,V_1\}})$ in the adversarial regime, as well as a gap-independent variance-dependent regret bound of $\tilO(\sqrt{H^2SA\V T})$ and a gap-dependent variance-dependent regret bound of $\polylog(T)$ in the stochastic regime (see \cref{thm:Policy_OPT,thm:Policy_OPT2}).
 See \cref{tab:regret-summary_policy} for a detailed comparison.
 The algorithms are also based on OFTRL with a log-barrier regularizer.
 A particularly notable ingredient is that, to correct a bias induced by the loss predictions in OFTRL, we introduce an even more optimistic $Q$-function estimation scheme than the one used in the existing best-of-both-worlds policy optimization by \citet{dann2023best} (see \Cref{subsec:po_alg} for details).